material-motion/material-motion/concepts/expressions.md

 Note the use of the self.chain method.
 This internal method creates a new immutable TweenTerm instance with a reference to the current instance and the provided function.

-The above implementation allows the engineer to **chain** modifications of the same term together without actually executing them.
-This allows Expressions to be stored, reused, and combined.
+The above implementation allows the engineer to **chain** modifications.
+Expressions can now be stored and reused without affecting previous instances.

     let fadeIn = Tween().fadeIn()
     elementA.addIntentions(fadeIn.intentions())